syncfusion-content/angular-docs/angular/Gantt/Unscheduled-Tasks.md

 layout: post
 title: Unscheduled-Tasks
 description: Unscheduled Tasks
-platform: js
+platform: Angular
 control: Gantt
 documentation: ug
-api: /api/js/ejgantt
+api: /api/angular/ejgantt
 ---

 # Unscheduled Tasks

 Unscheduled tasks are planned for a project but do not have definite schedule dates.
 Now, the Gantt control supports rendering the unscheduled tasks.
 You can create or update the tasks with anyone of start date, end date and duration values or none.
-You can enable or disable the unscheduled tasks by using the [`allowUnscheduledTask`](/api/js/ejgantt#members:allowUnscheduledTask)property.
+You can enable or disable the unscheduled tasks by using the [`allowUnscheduledTask`](/api/angular/ejgantt#members:allowUnscheduledTask)property.

 ## Unscheduled Task Types